kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 1. Sign a transaction
    * If the keyring you want to use is added to [caver.wallet](api/caver-wallet/caver-wallet.md), you can use `caver.wallet.sign` function to sign.
    * If you manage the keyring separately without adding it to `caver.wallet`, you can sign the transaction through `transaction.sign` function.
-2. Send the RLP-encoded string of the signed transaction to the Kaia via `caver.rpc.klay.sendRawTransaction`.
+2. Send the RLP-encoded string of the signed transaction to the Kaia via `caver.rpc.kaia.sendRawTransaction`.

-**Note:** The sender should have enough number of KLAY.
+**Note:** The sender should have enough number of KAIA.

 #### Sign a transaction